HPB Field Experience

 - The internship is a requirement for all Health Promotion undergraduate students who are completing the Health Promotion area of emphasis.

-- In general, the student will arrange for the internship to be completed during one semester for twelve (12) credit hours.
+- In general, the student will arrange for the internship to be completed during one semester for six (6) credit hours.

 - The internship will be completed no earlier than the student's final semester of study for the degree.

 - The internship may be taken any semester including summer session.
-The student is allowed to take one online or traditionally offered non-essential course along with the internship, but all major coursework must be compelted prior to the internship.
+The student is allowed to take two online or traditionally offered non-essential or elective courses along with the internship, but all major-required coursework must be completed prior to the internship.

 General goals of the undergraduate internship